Ulfada/bjcp-elk/README.md

 You can filter using any selectable cloud tags.

-The significant terms cloud are the unusual terms used for the selected beers (the result list) compared to the entire Guide.
+The ["Unusual terms"](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-significantterms-aggregation.html) aggregations show interesting or unusual occurrences of terms in the beer result set.

+Theses terms can be characteristics or **not appropriate** characteristics for the result set, you need to read carefully the guideline to understand the context.

 ### Stop and restart the stack